 Think about it.
 If the kit is for a child of the manager, then half the DNA will not be on the manager’s lines.
 It gets worse, of course, for cousins.

 And If the manager is pursuing single-surname research, then their focus may be very limited indeed.

 This is not to discourage you from messaging a manager.
 Your interests may align perfectly!
 It’s just to explain some reasons why you may not get replies.

 Check if the account has multiple trees

 We don’t see how many kits are managed by an account, but we do get to see the number of trees associated with our DNA matches.
 Those unlinked trees may be for a spouse or a friend of the tree owner.

-Does the tree indicate an interest in genealogy?
+Check if the tree indicates an interest in genealogy

 If the account has a three-person tree, then its unlikely that there is much interest in family research.